musikele/blog-eleventy/_posts/2022/how-dns-works-a-refresh-of-the-dns-algorithm-and-architecture.md

 headerImg: "/images/telefonbog_ubt-1.JPG"

 ---
 Recently I started asking myself questions about how DNS works.
-It turns out I forgot almost all I learned at university (Damn frontend development!), so I wrote some notes to refresh my memory.
+It turns out I forgot almost all I learned at university (damn frontend development!), so I wrote some notes to refresh my memory.

 ***

 **DNS** stands for Domain Name Server.
-It is used by computer to find IP addresses od domains.
+It is used by computer to find IP addresses of domains[^1].

 When a browser needs an IP it asks a **DNS Resolver**.
 The resolver runs this algorithm:

 * if it's not in cache, queries one of the 13 root nameservers.
 These IPs are hardcoded.
 The resolver will choose the fastest one.
 * These root nameservers are nowadays replicated in hundreds of instances so every geographic region has a lot of those servers very close to the them.
 These nameservers are operated by different companies to ensure indipendence, transparency and adherence to standards.
 * The root nameserver does not contain individual entries, but it contains the IPs of top domain nameservers .
-So, if you ask `michelenasti.com` , it will respond with `.com` nameserver.
+So, if you ask `michelenasti.com` , it will respond with `.com` nameservers (more than one, in order to be fault-resistant).
 * the DNS Resolver now queries the `.com` nameserver and it will respond with `michelenasti.com` nameserver.
-* the DNS Resolver asks `michelenasti.com` nameserver, that in my case is currently hosted on Netlify, and it will _finally_ return the IP address of _something_ [^1] that will return my website.
+* the DNS Resolver asks `michelenasti.com` nameserver, that in my case is currently hosted on Netlify, and it will _finally_ return the IP address of _something_ [^2] that will return my website.
 * Finally, the DNS resolver responds back to the browser with the IP address.

 > Note: for every step, the DNS caches every result.
 Also, these results have a Time-To-Live (TTL) so if these results do change, they will be refetched after the time expires.